jalalah/389Rfall18/week/10/writeup/README.md

 To exploit the vulnerability, I made a forged signature (fake_hash) and sent over payload (message + padding + malicious).
 Now, when the server computes the signature of payload, it will prepend a "secret" which will result in a hash equal to the original fake_hash that was sent in.

-This script was programmed using [socket](https://docs.python.org/3/library/socket.html), [struct](https://docs.python.org/2/library/struct.html), and [md5py.py](https://github.com/jalalah/389Rfall18/blob/master/week/10/md5py.py).
+This script was programmed using a [socket](https://docs.python.org/3/library/socket.html), [struct](https://docs.python.org/2/library/struct.html), and [md5py.py](https://github.com/jalalah/389Rfall18/blob/master/week/10/md5py.py).

 # Script Breakdown